Dineshkumar56/phonepe-pulse/README.md

        Interactive Dashboard: Presents data using Streamlit and Plotly, offering dynamic visualizations.

-       Data Retrieval: Connects to the MySQL database to display data on the dashboard.
+       Data Retrieval: Connects to the PostgreSQL database to display data on the dashboard.

        Customization: Offers more interactive options for users to select different data visualizations.